 Trust Deeds are one of the most useful debt solutions available if you need a sensible way to tackle a burden of debt that threatens to overwhelm you.
-But many people worry about the affect Trust Deeds will have on their credit rating.
-But what is a credit rating and why do people worry – often unnecessarily – about what Trust Deeds can do to it?
+But many people worry about the affect it will have on their credit rating.
+But what is a credit rating and why do people worry – often unnecessarily – about what can happen to it?

 What Are Credit Ratings?

 Three thousand years ago, financial lenders used clay tabs to keep track of who owed them money but there was very little to help them keep track of how likely a debtor was to pay back what they had owed when they promised to.
 Today our credit rating system does that job.

 It helps lenders estimate the credit worthiness of a borrower based on their lending history– have they ever had a Trust Deed, been sequestered or defaulted on a payment?
 Are they carrying to much debt?
 Each credit event is listed.

 The lender then ‘scores’ that borrower against a wish-list of what they consider a perfect creditor to be, with points added or deducted for various factors such as: